 The input for the pedigree file usually consists of the identifications of the queen (1a) in the colony, its dam (2a) and the dam (4a) of the drone-producing queens (1b).
 Drones of those drone-producing queens are mated to the 1a.
 In addition the years of birth are to be added and, in case of colonies with observations, the year of observation.

 In some applications a 4a may have more than one 1b, for example a mating on an island and instrumental insemination.
-In that case an additional column with an additional single digits need to be entered per 4a in column 18 to distinguish between the 1b.
+In that case, an additional column with an additional single digit needs to be entered per 4a in column 18 to distinguish between the 1b.
 It may happen that beforehand it is not realized that more than one 1b exists per 4a.
 NS and ND are input for each record in pedigree-input.txt and the program tests whether for a 4a always the same NS and ND are present in the input file.
-If that is not the case there is either a typo or different 1b’s exist per 4a, and column 18 can be used if different 1b’s exist per 4a.
+If that is not the case there is either a typo or different 1bs exist per 4a, and column 18 can be used if different 1bs exist per 4a.
 NS and ND for example likely are different for island mating and instrumental insemination.

 Insemination from one drone-producing queen (1a, 2a, 1b and 4a are input)

-In some applications only one drone-producing queen is used.
+In some applications, only one drone-producing queen is used.
 In that case the identification of 1b has to be input as well.
 Otherwise it is zero.
 Note that in this case the identification for 4a should also be given, to distinguish from the case where queens are open mated.

 Open mating (1a, 2a and 1b are input)